Two-Facedbook: Russia is Zuckerberg’s decoy

 When Zuckerberg says Facebook is in an “arms race” with Russia, he’s painting a picture of Facebook as the American good guys and simultaneously taking the focus off Facebook’s permitted sale of powerful online weapons to domestic politicians and commercial advertisers.

 Don’t think Russia’s use of Facebook to manipulate U.S. elections or the alleged data breach by Cambridge Analytica are, as he suggests, Facebook’s worst nightmare.
 Quite the reverse.
-There’s nothing more useful to a company that is tricking its own two billion users than for third parties to be tricking the company.
+There’s nothing more useful to a company that is tricking its own 22 billion users than for third parties to be tricking the company.
 This “nightmare” is a dream come true for the company with the real skeleton still in its own cupboard.

 When Zuckerberg concedes that Facebook didn’t do enough to contain the data breach, he’s being disingenuous.
 Accepting the company was naive in being duped only serves to bolster the notion that it was robbed and is victim and underdog.
 This admission is the pill he swallows to look sick and vulnerable.